Skip to Content

 The Lake near Fawsley Hall Country House Hotel

-On return from our walk, which was more a leisurely amble broken up nicely by a long pub lunch at the Windmill Inn at Badby, than a yomp across the hills, we were shown up to our room.
+On return from our walk, a leisurely stroll with a long pub lunch at the Windmill Inn at Badby, we were shown up to our room.

 Our Club Double Room at Fawsley Hall Country House Hotel